 The survey delivery stats includes seven blocks with data:

-- Opened - the number of surveys that were opened by your customers;
+Opened - the number of surveys that your customers opened;

 That's why you can use the filters from the top of your Outbox to segment your data.
-The filters are especially useful when paired with the survey delivery stats, which will help you gain invaluable insights meant to improve your survey campaigns down the road.
+The filters are handy when paired with the survey delivery stats, which will help you gain invaluable insights to improve your survey campaigns down the road.

 Date range - allows you to filter your Outbox by a preset or custom date range.

 Last 30 days;

 Campaigns - this allows you to view only the surveys that were delivered in a specific campaign.